mmibbetson/challenge-week/README.md

 *Duration: 15 minutes*

 Refreshments will be provided for an interim break period.
 In this time pairs are welcome to discuss their previous approaches with each other if they'd like.
-Toward the end of this time, the adjudicators will form new pairs for the next round.
+Toward the end of this time, the judges will form new pairs for the next round.

 #### Challenge Round 2